LoreviQ/LoreviQ.github.io/_posts/2024-08-16-WebNovelPlatform.md

 The project uses GitHub actions to constantly check my code.

 Continuous Integration (CI) is automated through GitHub Actions, which run on every pull request to the main branch.
 The process includes running tests (go test -cover) and performing security checks (gosec).
-Continuous Deployment (CD) is triggered upon successful CI completion, automatically deploying the latest builds to GCP."
+Continuous Deployment (CD) is triggered upon successful CI completion, automatically deploying the latest builds to GCP.